lincketheo/notes/README.md

 This is my root planning and organization system for my _life_ tasks.
-The context of this readme is only relevant to life as I must keep work and life separate due to national security.
+The context of this readme is only relevant to life / personal projects etc as I don't mix work and life notes

-## North Star:
+## What's a North Star:
 A sentence or two so that you don't have to remember all the notes in a system.
 A TLDR of sorts, but specific to you.
-Still trying to figure out a way to organize this into my notes.
-For now, I'll just write North Star: throughout my docs

 ## Change Contract
-North Star: Any time I change the nature of my system, update this file.
+**North Star:** Any time I change the nature of my system, update this file.

 ## Log's Concept
 Logs are a way to spitball my sessions/life.
 They are meant to be _highly unorganized thoughts and bullet points_ as a way to track what I did in a day.
 Things to put in logs: